youngbryanyu/fudstops/README.md

  - `yarn test` to run tests asynchronously
  - `yarn test --runInBand` to run them one by one

+## Contributing
+~~If you are interested in contributing, reach out to youngyu2002@gmail.com~~.
+This project has currently been paused.
+If you are interested in running it or extending it, you will need to:

 ## Development

 For more details on how to use yarn as a package manager, see the [yarn CLI documentation](https://classic.yarnpkg.com/lang/en/docs/cli/).